verisense-network/docs/src/kv_storage.md

 **Note**: `storage::put()` can only be used in the function decorated by `#[post]`.

 #### del

+Delete a value from database via a key.

 ```
 pub fn del(key: impl AsRef<[u8]>) -> CallResult<()>